As a company, we employ over 1,000 talented individuals in over 40 different roles in 15 different food & beverage outlets.

 Executive Chef / Managing Partner • The Bartolotta Restaurants

-Adam Siegel is the James Beard Award-winning Executive Chef of Bartolotta’s Lake Park Bistro and Bacchus, and he oversees the restaurant group’s entire portfolio of restaurants as Bartolotta’s Executive Chef.
+Adam Siegel is the James Beard Award-winning Executive Chef of Bartolotta’s Lake Park Bistro, and he oversees the restaurant group’s entire portfolio of restaurants as Bartolotta’s Executive Chef.

 Adam began his culinary career at a very early age, when he worked at his stepfather’s restaurant in Chicago.
 He attended culinary school at Kendall College and received his formative training at Spiaggia under James Beard Award-winning chef, Paul Bartolotta.
 Paul went on to become Adam’s mentor and has helped guide Adam throughout his career ever since.